UdoGerhards/Nodejs-annotations/README.md

 ## Remark

 The project is under heavy development currently!
-Contents might change!
+Contents and functionality might change!
 Due to this the lib should not be used in projects other than development!

 ## Further documentation